 Lagos is one of the main cities in the Algarve and one of Portugal’s favorite holiday destinations.
-In addition to being one of the best beach towns in Portugal, it is also a historic city with plenty of monuments, a wonderful historic center, and lots of restaurants and bars.
+In addition to being one of the best beach towns in Portugal, it is also a historic city with plenty of monuments, an excellent historic center, and many restaurants and bars.

 So, despite the beaches being the city’s main attraction, Lagos is a total tourist destination.
 In this article, we’ll explore the best things to do in Lagos, from the best beaches, monuments, tours, hikes, and even history.